Loans and lines of credit are the most common business financing products.

 Payments are completed and loan (and interest) is repaid within the term established in the loan agreement.

-Also, consider that a business line of credit or term loan can be secured, meaning it requires collateral.
-Or it could be unsecured, in which case, instead of a specific collateral requirement, the lender could require a personal guarantee or lien.
+Also, consider when it comes to a small business loan vs. a line of credit, both can be secured, meaning they require collateral.
+Or they could be unsecured, in which case, instead of a specific collateral requirement, the lender could require a personal guarantee or lien.

 Approval Rates by Funding Type

-According to the Federal Reserve’s report, applicants for a business line of credit experienced an approval rate of 71%, while those for a business loan had a 57% approval rate.
+According to a Federal Reserve report, applicants for a business line of credit experienced an approval rate of 71%, while those for a business loan had a 57% approval rate.
 The approval rate for an SBA loan or line of credit was 65%.

 Fixed Loan vs. Line of Credit Interest Rates